Morton Peto

 Sir Samuel Morton Peto, 1st Baronet (4 August 1809 – 13 November 1889) was an English entrepreneur, civil engineer and railway developer, and, for more than 20 years, a Member of Parliament (MP).
-A partner in the firm of Grissell and Peto, he managed construction firms that built many major buildings and monuments in London, including the Reform Club, The Lyceum, Nelson's Column and the new Houses of Parliament; which made him a millionaire.
+A partner in the firm of Grissell and Peto, he managed construction firms that built many of London's major buildings and monuments, including the Reform Club, The Lyceum Theatre, Nelson's Column and the replacement Houses of Parliament - commissions which brought him great wealth.
+The scale of his operations, and that of the workforce needed to undertake them, made him the world's largest employer.

 As a partner in Peto and Betts, he then became one of the major contractors in the building of the rapidly expanding railways of the time.
 Along with a small group of other Master Builders in London he is credited as a founding member of the Chartered Institute of Building in 1834.

 Early life

 Samuel Morton Peto, normally called Morton Peto, was born on 4 August 1809, in Woking, Surrey.
 As a youth, he was apprenticed as a bricklayer to his uncle Henry Peto, who ran a building firm in London.